God, Time and Change

 Sub-theme 4: Ethics, Society and Politics

 What are some of the ethical, social or political implications of different conceptions of God, or of ultimate reality, in relation to time?
 Does the view that God, the divine or ultimate reality, has causal powers impact ethical, social or political theories?
 Prophecy can be regarded as an attempt to relate the will of an eternal God to the ethical, social and political realm, what philosophical questions does this phenomenon raise?
 Are teleological linear conceptions of time linked to particular ethical, political or social theories?
 How might the idea of an end of time, found in some forms of theism, influence attitudes to social movements, for instance, environmentalism?
 Is there a theoretical connection between a cyclical conception of time and certain ethical, social or political perspectives?
 How do religious/liturgical calendars relate to secular time, and in what ways do they impact social organization?

 Prof. Robin Le Poidevin, Professor of Metaphysics, University of Leeds, UK

 Prof. Lubos Rojka, Professor of Systematic Theology and Philosophy of Religion, Gregorian University, Rome

-Prof. Marius Timman Mjaaland, Professor of Religion, University of Oslo, Sweden
+Prof. Marius Timmann Mjaaland, Professor of Philosophy of Religion, University of Oslo, Norway

-Dr Jessica Frazier, Hindu Studies and Philosophy of Religion, Trinity College, University of Oxford and Oxford Centre for Hindu Studies, Oxford, UK
+Dr Jessica Frazier, Lecturer in Hindu Studies and Philosophy of Religion, Trinity College, University of Oxford and Oxford Centre for Hindu Studies, Oxford, UK

 Prof. Jayne Svenungsson, Professor of Systematic Theology, University of Lund, Sweden